Hypoglycemia, Food and Type 2 Diabetes w/ Robert Lewis

 Now, my lows occur more because I may calculate my carbs incorrectly, I take too much insulin and I end up with low blood sugars.
 But the doctors never talked to me even when I was newly diagnosed, no one ever got into it with me about that.
 No one.
 This is a very common story that I’ve heard from many of my fellow diabetics.

-It’s so important for people with Type 2, especially those on insulin to know about low blood sugars because they can happen at any time.
+It’s so important for people with type 2, especially those on insulin to know about low blood sugars because they can happen at any time.
 What was your first low blood sugar episode like?
 What symptoms did you notice?

 I was shaky and sweaty.
 I could tell I was having a low and had some glucose tabs nearby.
 It was a pretty scary episode.
-In those days, I check my glucose with a fingerstick, but I use a continuous glucose monitor (CGM) now.
-I know if I start dropping around or under 60 mg/dL, I start to feel the symptoms.
+In those days, I check my blood glucose with a fingerstick, but I use a continuous glucose monitor (CGM) now.
+I know if I start dropping around or under 3.3 mmol/L60 mg/dL, I start to feel the symptoms.
 I only take insulin when I eat and learned to split my dosages, if necessary.
 So, if I need to take 12 or 10 units, I’ll take half that and wait an hour or so before taking the rest.
-I also scan my CGM often and can see which direction my glucose is trending and make a quick decision if I need to.
+I also scan my CGM often and can see which direction my blood glucose is trending and make a quick decision if I need to.

 You’ve spoken about Gvoke HypoPen®, a treatment for hypoglycemia, do you keep that on hand with you just in case you have a hypoglycemia event?